Hospitals urged to weigh patients in kilograms to avoid errors

 “It can really either cause sub-therapeutic issues or overdose issues,” Bell said.

-The recommendation, issued Sept.
+The pronouncement, issued Sept.
 8, is the first formal recommendation the authority has made since its 2002 inception, she said.

 The authority published articles in 2009 and 2016 on the errors, but the error rates didn’t drop after the articles so the authority took the step of making a formal recommendation, Bell said.

-The state Department of Health supports the recommendation and encourages doctors and hospitals to follow it, said a department spokesman.
+The state Department of Health supports the recommendation and encourages doctors and hospitals to follow it, a department spokesman said.

 The authority recommended hospitals consider providing charts for patients to convert their weights to pounds, Bell said.